What Tax Authorities See in Your Records That You Don't

 Tax authorities don't see your records — they see the gaps.
 Missing documentation and mismatches between claims and evidence create structural risk.

-When an authority examines the same structure, they see what's missing.
+An examiner looks at the same structure and sees what's missing.
 The gaps between records.
-The absence of documentation that would support a claimed position.
-The distance between what the formal structure says and what the evidence shows.
+Documentation that should exist but doesn't.
+The distance between what your structure claims and what the evidence actually shows.

 Authorities look at evidence trails, not intentions

-A common mental model: "I set up the entity correctly, I file my taxes, and my intentions are good — so my position is defensible."
+Most founders think something like: "I set up the entity correctly, I file my taxes, my intentions are good, so my position is defensible."

 Information flows between jurisdictions

-Tax authorities, banks, and financial institutions increasingly share information across borders.
-The [CRS (Common Reporting Standard)](https://www.oecd.org/tax/automatic-exchange/common-reporting-standard/) means bank account information in one jurisdiction may be automatically reported to the tax authority in another.
-US persons face an additional layer through FBAR reporting, where foreign account balances above $10,000 must be reported to FinCEN independently of tax filings.
+Tax authorities, banks, and financial institutions share information across borders more than most founders realize.
+The CRS (Common Reporting Standard) means your bank account in one country may be automatically reported to the tax authority in another.
+US persons face additional exposure through FBAR reporting, where foreign account balances above $10,000 must be reported to FinCEN separately from tax filings.

-For founders with entities, accounts, or activities in multiple jurisdictions, this means the evidence trail is wider than what any single institution holds.
-A bank in one country, a payment processor in another, a tax filing in a third — each holds a piece of the picture.
-Information sharing assembles the pieces.
+If you have entities, accounts, or activities in multiple jurisdictions, the evidence trail is wider than what any single institution holds.
+A bank in one country, a payment processor in another, a tax filing in a third.
+Each holds a piece.
+Information sharing assembles them.

-The structural implication: inconsistencies that exist across different contexts — different descriptions of business activity, different reported income figures, different entity information — may become visible when information from multiple sources is compared.
-The narrative consistency problem maps how these cross-context inconsistencies emerge and compound.
+The problem: inconsistencies that seem harmless in isolation become visible when data from multiple sources is compared.
+Different descriptions of business activity, different reported income figures, different entity details.
+The narrative consistency problem explains how these cross-context mismatches emerge and compound.

 How does your structure score?